0cjs/hilbert-ps-proofchecker/doc/explainer.md

 ### Data Structures

-Representing formulas is pretty simple, depending on the language; the obvious way to do this is via an abstract syntax tree.
+Representing formulae is pretty simple, depending on the language; the obvious way to do this is via an abstract syntax tree.
 In Haskell,

     newtype  Var = Char